High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

-The dimensionless kernel function $\tilde{K}_{n+2}(p_{n+1},p_{n+2};m)$ carries the frequency dependence via the Matsubara integer $m$ and depends on the positions $p_{n+1}$, $p_{n+2}$ of the external operators in the operator string.
+The dimensionless kernel function $\tilde{K}_{n+2}(p_{n+1},p_{n+2};m)$ carries the dependence on external frequency via the Matsubara integer $m$ and depends on the positions $p_{n+1}$, $p_{n+2}$ of the external operators in the operator string.
 It relates to the general Kernel function $K_{n+2}$ of Ref.~\onlinecite{halbingerSpectralRepresentation2023} with $n+2$ complex arguments $\Omega_1,...,\Omega_{n+2}$ as

 where $a_{\pm}=1,2,...,n+2$ mark the position of the frequency entry $i\nu_{\pm m}$ (of arbitrary relative order $a_{+}\gtrless a_{-})$.
 In Ref.~\onlinecite{SchneiderDipolarOrdering2024}, we showed that